-I’m now also a publisher.
-Read all about how I’ve set up the Handheld Press, and what I hope to do with it, here.
+I’m also a publisher.
+Read all about Handheld Press, and what we publish, here.

 As a spin-off from teaching, I wrote three years of podcasts, for Why I Really Like This Book, from May 2011.
 In autumn 2014 I stopped messing about with technology I didn’t really understand to focus on the writing, because that’s the bit I always enjoyed most.
-The lightly edited podcast transcripts are posted here as blogposts, not necessarily in the order they were first broadcast.
+I’ve reposted most of the podcast scripts here, not necessarily in the order they were first broadcast.

 Do you have a question?
 Send me a message here: